Lorcan-1/lorcanselfbot/README.md

 # Lorcan Selfbot

 This is a selfbot for Discord, developed using `discord.py-self`.
-This selfbot includes various commands for managing a Discord server, such as deleting channels, banning users, spamming messages, and more.
+This selfbot includes various commands for managing a Discord server, finding information online, automating messages and more.
 Note that using selfbots in Discord is against Terms of Service, and your account may be banned for using one.

 ## Features